Abdolla25/placeholder-API/README.md

 # udacity-first-project
 Advanced Full-Stack Web Development Nanodegree - First Project (Image Processing API)

+# Notes (Updates on Project)

+Due to udacity feedback here is some changes:

+1. using `__dirname` for absolute paths to adapt with different systems.
+2. Provide paramet types and return type for each function.
+3. using error handlers to get use of errors and prevent server crash.

 # Project Structure:

 | Dir               | Description                  |